-• Mr. Dawson has over 34 years of oil and natural gas experience, including nine years as General Counsel for Pan-Alberta Gas Ltd., a major Canadian natural gas export and marketing company.
-He was the Vice-President, General Counsel and Corporate Secretary of AltaGas from December 1998 until April 2015.
-Mr. Dawson first joined AltaGas as Associate General Counsel in August 1997, after consulting with AltaGas Services Inc. from July 1996.
-Effective July 1998, he became AltaGas' General Counsel and Corporate Secretary and effective December 1998, Mr. Dawson became Vice-President, General Counsel and Corporate Secretary.
-Mr. Dawson received a Bachelor of Arts degree from the University of Lethbridge and a Bachelor of Laws degree from the University of Alberta.
-Through his previous roles at AltaGas and other organizations, Mr. Dawson gained experience in reviewing, establishing and/or operating executive and corporate compensation programs.

-- Ms. Gerlach was a partner with Deloitte LLP from September 1996 until September 2017 where she practiced in the Assurance and Advisory group and prior thereto, she held various positions within Deloitte LLP from the time she joined the firm in August 1982.
+- Mr. Dawson has over 35 years of oil and natural gas experience, including nine years as General Counsel for Pan-Alberta Gas Ltd., a major Canadian natural gas export and marketing company.
+Mr. Dawson was the Vice President, General Counsel and Corporate Secretary of AltaGas from December 1998 to April 2015.
+He first joined AltaGas as Associate General Counsel in August 1997, after consulting with AltaGas Services Inc. from July 1996.
+Effective July 1998, Mr. Dawson became AltaGas' General Counsel and Corporate Secretary and effective December 1998, he became Vice President, General Counsel and Corporate Secretary.
+Mr. Dawson holds a Bachelor of Arts degree from the University of Lethbridge and a Bachelor of Laws degree from the University of Alberta.
+He is a member of the Law Society of Alberta.
+Through his previous roles at AltaGas and other organizations, Mr. Dawson gained experience in reviewing, establishing and/or operating executive and corporate compensation programs. - Ms. Gerlach was a partner with Deloitte LLP from September 1996 to September 2017, where she practiced in the Assurance and Advisory group.
+Prior thereto, she held various positions within Deloitte LLP from the time she joined the firm in August 1982.
 During her 35-year career with the firm, Ms. Gerlach worked with numerous public oil and natural gas companies.
-Ms. Gerlach is a Chartered Accountant with the Chartered Professional Accountants of Alberta and received a Bachelor of Commerce degree and a Master of Business Administration degree from the University of Calgary.
+Ms. Gerlach holds a Bachelor of Commerce degree and a Master of Business Administration degree from the University of Calgary.
+She is a Chartered Accountant with the Chartered Professional Accountants of Alberta.
 Through her career with Deloitte LLP, Ms. Gerlach became acquainted with the compensation structures of a variety of different organizations, including those in the oil and natural gas industry.
 While at Deloitte LLP, Ms. Gerlach was responsible for managing various employees and was involved in reviewing and helping to determine the compensation for such staff.
 In addition, she reviewed and/or audited the executive pay structures of numerous companies throughout her career. - Ms. McDonald has over 15 years of experience in the energy and financial sectors.
 From September 2016 to July 2018, Ms. McDonald was a Managing Director Institutional Equity Research (Energy) at GMP FirstEnergy and its predecessor, GMP Securities, independent global investment banks.
-Ms. McDonald received a Bachelor of Commerce degree in Finance from the University of Alberta.
+She joined GMP Securities in February 2006 as a research associate and began publishing independently as an Equity Analyst in 2009.
+She is also currently a director and member of the Compensation Committee of Bonterra Energy Corp., a publicly traded oil and natural gas company.
+Ms. McDonald holds a Bachelor of Commerce degree in Finance from the University of Alberta.
+She is also a holder of the Institute of Corporate Directors' Director designation.
 While at GMP FirstEnergy and GMP Securities, Ms. McDonald was involved in providing input to the corporations' management compensation committees with respect to the allocation of ongoing incentive and commission payments.
 She was also involved in assessing performance and setting compensation for staff members.
-In addition, Ms. McDonald is a holder of the Institute of Corporate Directors' Director designation and as such, has received education specifically relating to the Board's role in enhancing human performance, such as the appointing, evaluation, compensation and renewal of executives.
+In addition, as a holder of the Institute of Corporate Directors' Director designation, Ms. McDonald has received education specifically relating to the Board's role in enhancing human performance, such as the appointing, evaluation, compensation and renewal of executives.